Dor (film): Plot

-Zeenat is an independent Muslim woman living in Himachal Pradesh.
-She marries Amir Khan, her boyfriend, who leaves for Saudi Arabia for work.
+Zeenat is an independent Muslim woman who lives in Himachal Pradesh.
+She marries her boyfriend, Amir Khan, who then leaves for Saudi Arabia to work.

-Meera, a simple Rajasthani Hindu woman, has in her life in accordance with customs and traditions, including her marriage into a traditional Rajasthani family and her daily chores within the family haveli.
-Her husband, Shankar, is also in Saudi Arabia for work.
-Shankar regularly sends his wages home to support his family, which includes his father, Randhir Singh, mother, grandmother, and Meera.
-When the remittances stop and there is no correspondence from her husband, Meera learns that Shankar was killed in a freak accident allegedly caused by his Muslim roommate and is devastated.
+Meera is a traditional Rajasthani Hindu woman who leads a life in accordance with custom.
+This includes her arranged marriage into a traditional Rajasthani family, as well as her daily household chores.
+Her husband, Shankar, also works in Saudi Arabia.
+He regularly sends his wages home to support his family, including his father, Randhir Singh, his mother and his grandmother.
+When the remittances stop and there is no correspondence from Shankar, Meera learns that he was killed in a freak accident allegedly caused by his Muslim roommate.
+She is devastated by the news.

-The ceremonies toward rendering Meera into a widow emotionally drain her.
-Her vivaciousness and exuberance are stifled.
-The rest of the family vents their frustration of losing their only breadwinner to Meera, blaming her for bringing bad luck to the family.
+The ceremonies that turn her into a widow are emotionally draining.
+Her exuberance and vivaciousness are stifled.
+The rest of the family direct their frustration at losing their sole provider towards her, blaming her for bringing bad luck to the family.

-Zeenat hears that her husband has been arrested for murdering his roommate in Saudi Arabia.
+Then Zeenat hears that her husband has been arrested for murdering his roommate in Saudi Arabia.
 Amir is scheduled to be executed.
-An Indian officer explains to her that Saudi law permits the release of a criminal if the wife of the deceased forgives the guilty.
+An Indian officer explains that, under Saudi law, a criminal can be released if the wife of the victim forgives them.
 Armed only with a photograph of Shankar and Amir, Zeenat sets out to find Meera.
-En route, she meets a Behrupiya, who is talented in arts and mimicry.
-He turns out to be a petty conman when he hoodwinks Zeenat and steals her things.
-However, when Zeenat falls into trouble, he returns to rescue her with his artistic talent.
-He is empathetic when Zeenat details her plight and offers to help.
-After making educated guesses, they reach Jodhpur and identify the Singh haveli.
-When Zeenat requests the Singh family to pardon Amir's mistake, their anger drives her away.
+En route, she meets a behrupiya with a talent for mimicry and the performing arts.
+However, he proves to be a petty con man when he tricks Zeenat and steals her belongings.
+When Zeenat gets into trouble, however, he returns to rescue her, using his talents.
+He shows empathy when she tells him her story and offers to help.
+After making some educated guesses, they reach Jodhpur and identify the Singh haveli.
+When Zeenat asks the Singh family to forgive Amir for his mistake, they become angry and drive her away.